Restorative Breathing Review (2026)

 This is the part to get right, because it is both the opportunity and the risk.
 Restorative Breathing has the assets that usually take years to build: a large student base, a coach network, a published book, the top podcast in its niche, and a working app and subscription.
 Almost none of it exists in English yet.

-What that means in practice.
 If you sign up now as an English speaker, you are an early adopter.
-The community you would network with is German-speaking.
-The 240+ podcast episodes and the 90+ hours of recorded sessions are in German.
-The book is in German.
-The reimbursement angle is German.
-The marketing manager confirmed the English market push is in planning, not live, which matches what is on the site: the public pages are still German only, with no language switcher and no English course at the time of writing.
+The community you would network with is German-speaking, and the podcast, the recorded sessions, the book, and the reimbursement angle are all German.
+The public pages are still German only at the time of writing, with no language switcher and no English course.

-None of that makes the underlying method weaker.
-It does change who this is sensibly for right now.
-If you speak German, this is arguably one of the strongest options in the DACH region.
-If you only speak English, the honest read is to wait for the English curriculum, community, and support to actually ship, or to go in with clear eyes that you are buying into a program mid-translation.
+That does not make the method weaker, but it changes who it sensibly fits right now.
+If you speak German, this is one of the strongest options in the DACH region.
+If you only speak English, the sensible move is to wait for the English curriculum, community, and support to ship, or to go in knowing you are buying into a program mid-translation.

 Market Comparisons